dvtate/old-yoda/README.md

 * Macro Operators:
   - `@`, `eval`: runs the given macro or string as code (also accepts strings)

 * List Operators:
   - `get`: pushes the value at the given index of the given list
+  - `split`: pushes all the elements of a list onto the stack
+  - `n ]`: index for given list, evaluates to that element in the list (behavior similar to reference type)
 * Structure-Equivalent Operators:
   - `else`, `elseif`, `if`: conditional operators
   - `repeat`, `while`, `for-each`: looping operators